abhisek/abhisek/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Kubernetes security
+- 🔭 I’m working on Platform & Security Engineering
-- 🌱 I’m currently learning how to secure stuff at scale
+- 🌱 I’m currently ~learning how to~ secure stuff at scale
 - 💬 Ask me about infosec
 - 📫 How to reach me: [@abh1sek](https://twitter.com/abh1sek)
 - 😄 Pronouns: He/Him